vivekanand1101/pagure-importer/README.md

     $ pgimport fedorahosted https://fedorahosted.org/foobar

+   This command will import all the tickets information to /tmp/foobar.git repository

+3) The push command can be used to push a clone pagure ticket repo back to pagure.

+    $ pgimport push foobar.git

+### Migrate github issues to pagure
+---
+1)  The clone command can be used to clone the newly created pagure ticket repository:

+     $ pgimport clone ssh://git@pagure.io/tickets/foobar.git

+    This will clone the pagure foobar repository into the default set /tmp directory as /tmp/foobar.git

-The github command can be used to import issues from a github project to pagure
+2) The github command can be used to import issues from a github project to pagure

     $ pgimport github

+   This will ask few questions, just answer them and issues will be imported to /tmp/foobar.git repository.

-The push command can be used to push a clone pagure ticket repo back to pagure.
+3) The push command can be used to push a clone pagure ticket repo back to pagure.

     $ pgimport push foobar.git